 What does Ceylon Tea Taste Like?

 Green Ceylon teas have a nutty and highly-flavoured taste.
 This is because the leaves are almost fresh and are not processed much.
-In contrast, black Ceylon teas have a milder taste because the leaves are fully fermented.
-Black Ceylon teas have a mild citrus taste.
-Lastly, white Ceylon tea has the lightest taste.
-Since it is processed by hand and dries in the sun, it tastes sweeter than the other teas.
+In contrast, black Ceylon teas have a mild citrus taste because the leaves are fully fermented.
+Lastly, white Ceylon tea has the lightest and sweetest taste.

 Ceylon Teas Benefits